dennisinteractive/drupal_console_commands/Extending-drupal-console.md

 ```

 **database:restore**
-We store db dumps on a folder that is mounted and becomes accessible inside the VM, the files are stored in gzip format.
-The reason for that, obviously is to make the downloads faster, specially when working remotely.

-Our workflow involves copying the file inside the VM, unzipping and then importing.
-All of these steps cannot be handled by database:restore, so we might need to create a custom command to fulfill our needs.
+We store db dumps on a folder that is mounted and becomes accessible inside the VM.
+The files are stored in gzip format.
+This makes downloading the database for a site to our VMs faster, when working remotely.
+Our workflow also involves copying the file inside the VM, unzipping and then the importing.
+All of these steps cannot be handled by database:restore command, so we needed to think of another option to fulfill our needs.

-Another good idea is to only copy the dump from the server again once there is a new dump available.
-So the idea is to reuse the same local copy of the zipped dump on subsequent database restores.
+One idea was  to only copy the dump from the server again, once there is a new dump available. i.e. reusing the same local copy of the zipped dump on subsequent database restores.

-Since some of the functionalities that we need are not available out of the box, I have two options:
+The two option we thought of were:
-- Forking Drupal console and sending a pull request
+- Forking Drupal console and sending a pull request with added functionality for the Drupal Console database:restore command.
-- Creating our own Custom commands
+- Creating our own Custom command.

-I decided to go with the second option for now and if that works, will do the pull request.
-Besides, at this stage I don’t know if our requirements are relevant for the rest of the community.
+I decided to go with the second option for now and if that worked, issue a pull request.
+Besides, at this stage I did not know if our requirements were relevant for the rest of the community.

 ## 2. <a name="head-creating-custom-commands">Creating Custom commands.</a>
 After playing with built in commands I started looking into building our custom commands to fulfil our requirements, so we need the following: